Bill fights for statewide paid family leave as new private option launches in Virginia - NewsBreak

 When Abbey Conley had her first baby in 2017, she was only given the option to take unpaid time off.
 She said medical complications extended her break unexpectedly and her husband, who also didn’t have paid family leave, was forced to head back to work.

 “Trying to figure out what we could do to move money around, that was really stressful.
-I know my husband was really stressed, feeling that pull between working, helping me, helping the baby,” Conley said
+I know my husband was really stressed, feeling that pull between working, helping me, helping the baby,” Conley said.
+Richmond police chief speaks out after charge dropped against man accused of assaulting officer

 Conley said the lack of flexibility left her new family with mounting credit card debt and forced her to change career paths after leaving the workforce for years.